Kenauk

 Mission

-Age of Union is supporting Kenauk’s research and education programs on their protected territory through the Kenauk Institute, with the ultimate goal of preserving the land for future generations and dedicating it to natural sciences and education.
+Age of Union is also supporting Kenauk’s research and education programs on their protected territory through the Kenauk Institute, with the ultimate goal of preserving the land for future generations and dedicating it to natural sciences and education.

 Kenauk Institute has four programs that Age of Union is supporting, along with other donors: